Signs of Substance Abuse, Addiction and What Addictions Can Be Treated

 Drug addiction, both to illicit drugs and prescription drugs, is a common issue in the United States and worldwide.
 The line between illicit and prescription drug abuse is becoming less distinct as a growing number of legitimate prescriptions become diverted to the illicit market.
 All forms of drug abuse, illicit or otherwise, place individuals at high risk of developing substance use disorders and should be addressed immediately.

 Each of the classes of commonly abused drugs is associated with different characteristics signs of abuse and addiction.
 Despite the distinctions, it is important to note that all drugs can cause negative health effects as well as serious detriments to a person’s life.
 Treatment plans will vary according to the drug in question.
-However, many forms of drug addiction benefit from both professionally supervised detox and therapy programs in treatment.
+However, many forms of drug addiction benefit from both professionally supervised detox and addiction therapy programs in treatment.

 Prescription drug abuse occurs when anyone takes a prescription drug in a manner other than medically indicated, such as taking more than prescribed, more frequently than prescribed, crushing the pills up to snort or inject, or when taken without the supervision of a medical professional for the mere purposes of getting high.